keithledgerwood/WICLab-guide/v2/03-o365-integration.md

 You can now test single sign-on to Microsoft 365 for your test user.

 1. Open a new browser window that is not signed into Okta or Microsoft

 2. Navigate to your Okta tenant. e.g. ***yourdemoorg*.okta.com**

 3. Authenticate as your test user: e.g.

-    > ***alex.anderson@yourdemodomain.com***
+    > ***<alex.anderson@yourdemodomain.com>***

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image043.png "image_tooltip")

 4. Click the tile for **Microsoft Office 365 Word Online**.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image044.png "image_tooltip")

 5. Click **Yes** to stay signed in.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image045.png "image_tooltip")

 6. Click the identity icon in the top-right of the page.

 7. Click **Sign out** to clear the session.
 Close the browser you used.

 ## Challenge 2: Conclusion

 Congratulations!
 You have successfully onboarded Microsoft Office into your Okta environment.
 Now your users will be able to enjoy a great Single Sign-On experience, not to mention quicker access with the help of Lifecycle Management.
-If Microsoft was that easy, imagine how quick and easy it will be to integrate the rest of you application ecosystem!
+If Microsoft was that easy, imagine how quick and easy it will be to integrate the rest of your application ecosystem!